 When an application case type is selected, the program can be added manually to that type of application case by a worker in the internal application as part of intake processing.
 A configuration setting specifies whether the program is a coverage type.
 Coverage types are automatically evaluated by program group rules in the context of healthcare reform applications, such as insurance affordability.
 Coverage types cannot be applied for directly by a citizen or manually added to an application case by a worker and authorized.
 If the program is a coverage type, select Yes.
-The program is filtered out of the list of programs available to be added to online and internal applications in administration and the list of coverage type, select No. The program will be available to be manually added to online and internal applications in administration and to an application case by a worker.
+The program is filtered out of the list of programs available to be added to online and internal applications in administration and the list of programs available to be manually added to an application case by a worker.
+If the program is not a coverage type, select No. The program will be available to be manually added to online and internal applications in administration and to an application case by a worker.